 Hi, Burl here!
 Today I thought I’d check out the third film in that Thin Man series – you know, the one about the socialite detectives, Nick and Nora Charles!
+(Not to be confused with Moses Wine, the socialist detective from The Big Fix!)
 And of course we can’t forget Asta the dog, who even does one of her patented flips at one point in the movie!
 Ha ha!

 The gimmick in this one is that Nick and Nora have a child, a little baby named Nicky!
 He doesn’t do much though – his detecting powers are still pretty undeveloped!
 In fact he doesn’t figure much in the plot at all, until the very end anyway, and even that’s for only about thirty seconds!